gastate/dalnfrontend/Notes.md

 # Today's tasks
-- have no Hardcoded elements, dynamically get post elements
 - work on pages
     - dynamic pages using crossroads
     - 2nd priority is history
+- cleanup embeds:
+    - WARNING: Hardcoded height at 227px for item spans.
+    - titles for audio assets not working
 - add sorting data
+    - change the for loop to be configurable in listPosts.
+Tie to UI.
+    - add Shakib's pagination.

 ## Notes:
 - word wrap on the title
-- WARNING: Hardcoded height at 227px for item spans.
 - Start router with library or jquery update detail by jquery update or routing

 ## Notes: